 High reviews as a restaurant, high reviews as a cooking school.
 In fact the highest in Mirissa.
-However is Dewmini Roti Shop worth the hype and should you go and take a class?
+However, is Dewmini Roti Shop worth the hype and should you go and take a class?

 This is not a scolding review of Dewmini Roti Shop.
 Mostly because the class did what it set out to do and taught us how to cook Sri Lankan food.
 But did it stand up to the hype?
-And by ‘hype’ I mean the very consistent 5 start reviews across the board.
+And by ‘hype’ I mean the very consistent 5-star reviews across the board.

 It’s The Little Things

 This is where you will be doing the class at Dewmini Roti Shop.
 The door in the background is the entrance to where the owner’s family lives.

 So be sure to expect children and staff pushing through your already cramped space throughout the class to relax on their break or simply get changed.